MxFxM/ShapeStructure/README.md

 # ShapeStructure
-Extractes structure of a given shape
+Extracts structure of a given shape